reef-technologies/python-review-zoo/README.md

 `fd` here is left dangling.
 See `https://docs.python.org/3/library/os.html#os.close` - file descriptors opened by `tempfile.mkstemp()` need to be closed manually or they leak.
 If you will cross the limit of open file descriptors on your system (usually 1024 per user), you'll start getting random errors.

-Also, you don't provide any prefix or suffix to mkstemp.
+Also, you don't provide any prefix or suffix to `mkstemp`.
 If your program dies unexpectedely, a file will be left in `/tmp` and it will be hard to distinguish it from other files that might be needed for something.
 Please provide a prefix.

 ## NotImplementedError